Are Condolence Emails Acceptable?

 With that said, you can search the web for condolence examples and cards.
 There are tons of websites with all kinds of suggestions that you can personalize.

-You can search the Web for condolence card versions — tons of sites with all kinds of suggestions.
-However, when it comes to offering sincere condolences it is always best to send a formal condolence card and not use email for such an important communication. ?
-E-mail is not meant to replace all forms of communication.?
+However, when it comes to offering sincere condolences it is always best to send a formal condolence card and not use email for such an important communication.
+Email is not meant to replace every single communication after all.

-If you are not good with words, purchase a good old fashioned condolence card and send it by snail mail or drop it off personally at your the recipient’s home.
-This extra effort will show your genuine concern for their loss!
-Find a card that is inline with your feelings and sign it – no additional words are necessary.
+If you are not good with words, an old fashioned condolence card can do that for you.
+Find a card that is inline with your feelings and sign it.
+No additional words are necessary.

-Making these efforts will let the grieving party know your condolences are sincere.
-Much better than just popping off an email at such a sad time where personal actions by those who care can make all the difference in the world.
+Making these efforts will let the grieving party know your condolences are truly sincere.
+Much better than just popping off an email where personal actions by those who care can make all the difference in the world.